weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (14) Ix) =f) <e

-for every n > N and every x € E, which completes the proof.
+for every n > N and every x  \in  E, which completes the proof.
 The following criterion is sometimes useful.

 7.9 Theorem Suppose